NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - No
    * - secondary_targets
      - Provides a list of the secondary targets present in the SPICE kernels.
-Each name entry must use the observer tag.
+Each name entry must use the target tag.
 These names must correspond to the names provided by the registered context products (including the ones provided via configuration.)
      - No